Rosemeis/pcangsd/README.md

 python pcangsd.py -h
 ```

-The only input PCAngsd needs and accepts is the estimated genotype likelihoods in BEAGLE format.
+The only input PCAngsd needs and accepts is the estimated genotype likelihoods in Beagle format.
 These can be estimated using [ANGSD](https://github.com/ANGSD/angsd).